 A Juniper device is experiencing high CPU utilization due to a routing protocol process.
 The engineer suspects a specific BGP peer is causing the issue.
 Which operational command can be used to collect diagnostic information about the routing protocol processes?

-Explanation: Option A is correct because 'show system processes extensive' displays detailed CPU and memory usage for each individual process, including routing protocol daemons like bgpd.
-This allows the engineer to identify which specific BGP peer or process is consuming excessive CPU resources, rather than just seeing aggregate routing protocol statistics.
+Explanation: 'show system processes extensive' displays detailed CPU and memory usage for each individual process, including routing protocol daemons like bgpd.
+This allows the engineer to see which routing protocol process (e.g., bgpd) is consuming excessive CPU resources.
+However, it does not identify a specific BGP peer; further investigation with commands like 'show bgp neighbor' would be needed to isolate the peer.

 An engineer needs to view the current active configuration on a Juniper device.
 Which command will display the configuration that is currently running?